Qwilt/terraform-provider-qwilt/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.
-Don'r run it on production environment.
+Don't run them on a production environment.

 ```shell
 make testacc